-How To Get Thrift Store Smell out of Clothes
+How To Get Rid of Thrift Store Smell From Clothes

 Why maybe?
 Well, it all depends on the type of fabric and the product used to infuse that scent into the clothes.
-Since we have no way of knowing what product was used, it may be necessary to layer solutions to get the result you need.
-In some cases, the scent will not completely come out, but it may reduce to a tolerant level.
+Since we cannot know what product was used, it may be necessary to layer solutions to get the desired result.
+In some cases, the scent will not completely come out, but it may be reduced to a tolerable level.

 How to Get Thrift Store Smell Out of Clothes?